1. Skip to content

 The federal health minister attended Germany's second Euro 2024 group match against Hungary in Stuttgart, the third group game against Switzerland in Frankfurt, and also the Round of 16 victory against Denmark in Dortmund.

-Germany's top politicians collectively reflect the prevailing mood in the country: the Euros are a fantastic event, the atmosphere surrounding the tournament is excellent, and Germans are enjoying their peacefully-celebrating guests from Scotland, the Netherlands, and other participating countries.
+What it shows, is that Germany's top politicians are collectively reflecting the prevailing mood in the country: the Euros are a fantastic event, the atmosphere surrounding the tournament is excellent, and Germans are enjoying their peacefully-celebrating guests from Scotland, the Netherlands, and other participating countries.

 Rejection of the national team in parts of the AfD

-In stark contrast, enthusiasm for the German national team is lacking among many politicians with the Alternative for Germany (AfD) party.
-The AfD is a right-wing populist party, particularly strong in eastern Germany.
+In stark contrast, enthusiasm for the national team is lacking among many politicians within the Alternative for Germany (AfD) party.
+The AfD is a right-wing populist party, that is particularly strong in eastern Germany.

-The party was a significant winner in the recent European Parliament elections.
-The AfD advocates for stricter asylum and immigration regulations, holds conservative family and social views, and offers support to the Russian side in their invasion of Ukraine.
+The party, who came out as a significant winner in the recent European Parliament elections, are advocates for stricter asylum and immigration regulations, hold conservative family and social views, and offers support to the Russian side in their invasion of Ukraine.

 Maximilian Krah, a member of the European Parliament for the AfD, called the German team a "politically-correct mercenary squad" on TikTok before the tournament started.